kemitchell/square-one-forms/confidentiality-ip.md

 ## Covered Intellectual Property

-**New Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:
+**Covered Intellectual Property** means all _Intellectual Property Rights_ in these kinds of work, created by you alone or with others:

   - work you do or have done for the company